Cognigy/Documentation/docs/en/docs/_includes/live-agent/download-report.md

-To download a report as a CSV file, click the **Download Report** button located on the top-right side of the report page.
+To download a report as a CSV file, click **Download Report** in the upper-right corner of the report page.